top of page

 Sustainability

-In Santa Cruz County, transportation accounts for over 60% of climate change CO2 emissions.
+In Santa Cruz County, transportation - mainly cars and trucks - accounts for almost 70% of our greenhouse gas emissions.
 Nationally, the transportation sector accounts for the largest share of carbon emissions, and those emissions are rising even as emissions have decreased in other sectors.

 Modeling consistently shows that rapid emissions reductions can only be achieved by shifting trips from cars to transit, walking, and biking.